xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Function**

-ERROR   Specifies what action to take if an error is encountered while a macro is running
+ERROR&nbsp;&nbsp;&nbsp;Specifies what action to take if an error is encountered while a macro is running

 Return to [top](#H)